UPB-Graphics/gfx-framework/README.md

         -   `cmake --build .`
         -   or just `make`

+That's it! :tada:

 ### Rebuilding

+It's very simple to rebuild:

-Every time you modify source code and want to recompile, ***you only need to follow the last step***.
+-   Every time you modify source code and want to recompile, you only need to follow ***the last step*** (for example, just `make` again)

-Every time you add/remove/rename a source code file on disk, ***you need to follow the last two steps***.
+-   Every time you add/remove/rename a source code file on disk, you need to follow ***the last two steps*** (for example, just `cmake .. && make` again)

-If something goes wrong when generating the project, just delete the contents of the `build` folder, or the folder itself, then follow all the steps again.
+-   If something goes wrong when generating the project, just delete the contents of the `build` folder, or the folder itself, then follow all the steps again

 ## :rocket: Running